 When is it?

-The Tri-County Access Project began in 2017 and is anticipated to be completed by the end of 2021.
-This graphic also shows the process as explained below.
+The Tri-County Access Study began in 2018 and is anticipated to be completed by the end of 2021.

-The study process for this project will meet state and federal requirements meant to integrate environmental values and public interaction into transportation improvements.
+The study process for the TCA Study will follow state and federal requirements meant to integrate environmental values and public interaction into transportation improvements.

-Step Three: Build Alternatives Studies – This step begins with the identification of the build alternatives to be carried forward for more detailed evaluation.
-The build alternatives will be developed to a greater level of detail, to allow an evaluation of their performance characteristics and environmental effects, as compared to a no-action alternative.
-Findings will be presented in the Draft Environmental Impact Statement (DEIS).
+Step Three: Alternatives for Detailed Consideration Studies – This step begins with the identification of the build alternatives to be carried forward for detailed consideration.
+The build alternatives will be developed to a greater level of detail, to allow an evaluation of their performance characteristics and environmental effects, as compared to the No-Build Alternative.
+Findings and public input will support identification of the Preferred Alternative, which will be presented in the Draft Environmental Impact Statement (Draft EIS).